Police say 8 killed in shootings in the German city of Hanau - The Boston Globe

 Advertisement

-Hookah lounges are places where people gather to smoke flavored tobacco from Middle Eastern water pipes.

-"This was a terrible evening that will certainly occupy us for a long, long time and we will remember with sadness," Hanau Mayor Claus Kaminsky told the Bild newspaper.Lawmaker Katja Leikert, a member of Chancellor Angela Merkel's center-right party who represents Hanau in the German parliament, tweeted that it was “a real horror scenario for us all.”

-Hanau is about 20 kilometers (12 miles) east of Frankfurt.
+Hanau is about 12 miles east of Frankfurt.
 It has about 100,000 inhabitants and is in Hesse state.

-Police from neighboring Bavaria were deployed to help their local colleagues, dpa reported.